 |Indirect emission reductions||Projects that cause an emission reduction to occur at a location other than the project site.
 Requires clear chain of custody to be established for ownership and claims of emission reductions||Renewable Energy generation|

 In June of 2020, ENGIE Impact committed to become carbon neutral in 2020 and carbon negative from 2021.
-After collecting data, measuring our carbon footprint and identifying internal emissions reduction measures, we were ready to begin the process of procuring renewable energy certificates and offset credits as the final step in reaching our carbon goal for 2020.
+After collecting data, measuring our carbon footprint and identifying internal emissions reduction measures, we begin the process of procuring renewable energy certificates and offset credits as the final step in reaching our carbon goal for 2020.

 Today, to further our climate action annually, we must invest in high-quality projects that avoid or remove carbon emissions from the atmosphere.
-Our need to use carbon offsets will decrease over time through the continuous deployment of decarbonization solutions across our business towards our carbon negative goal.
+Our need to use carbon offsets will decrease over time through the continuous deployment of decarbonization solutions across our business towards our carbon neutral goal.